Sculpture

 perspective to the discovery process.

-This was the first piece that has a progress photo record.
+This is the first of my sculptures that has a progress photo record.

 Coincidence